richy0101/Sky_Is_Falling/GameDesignDoc.md

 >    - The user controls the farmer by moving him left or right in order to dodge the falling animals.
 User controls the farmer with the keyboard.
 The farmer has 2 lives.
 > + **2.** `Turtle`
 > + ![alt text](http://www.designdownloader.com/item/pngs/Sea_Turtle_t005/Sea_Turtle_t005-20120619174148-00001.png "Turtle")
->    - The turtle is the slowest falling animal and is worth 1 point if dodged.
-It has no special movements.
+>    - The turtle is the slowest falling animal and is worth 10 points if dodged.
 > + **3.** `Donkey`
 > + ![alt text](http://icons.iconarchive.com/icons/turbomilk/animals/256/donkey-icon.png "Donkey")
->    - The donkey is the second slowest animal and is worth 1 point if dodged.
-It takes frequent breaks when it gets tired and stops momentarily.
+>    - The donkey is the second slowest animal and is worth 20 points if dodged.
 > + **4.** `Fox`
 > + ![alt text](http://osx.wdfiles.com/local--files/icon:cunning-fox/Cunning-Fox.png "Fox")
->    - The fox runs at moderate speed and is worth 2 points.
-It's special function is the ability to move backwards for short intervals.
+>    - The fox runs at moderate speed and is worth 30 points.
 > + **5.** `Gazelle`
 > + ![alt text](http://www.iconshock.com/img_jpg/SUPERVISTA/animals/jpg/128/gazelle_icon.jpg "Gazelle")
->    - The gazelle runs quickly and is worth 2 points.
-It's special function is the ability to left and right.
+>    - The gazelle runs quickly and is worth 40 points.
 > + **6.** `Cheetah`
 > + ![alt text](http://www.iconshock.com/img_jpg/SUNNYDAY/animals/jpg/128/cheetah_icon.jpg "Cheetah")
->    - The cheetah is the fastest animal and is worth 3 points.
-It's special function is to sprint for short intervals.
+>    - The cheetah is the fastest animal and is worth 50 points.

 ## User Gameplay
 > **Purpose**: The user will control the farmer with keyboard strokes and try to avoid the falling animals.
 The user can only move the farmer left and right.
 It is simple gameplay controls that will make the game simpler to play for the user.
 I eventually plan to add power ups to the game so there will be a keyboard stroke added to use the powerup.

 ## Scoring & Lives
 > + **1.** `Score` - The user will get points for dodging different types of animals.
 No points can ever be reducted from the player.
-The player gets 1 point for dodging turtles and donkeys, 2 points for foxes and gazelles, and 3 points for cheetahs.
-The points will be displayed in a separate window that will also display the user's name, number of lives, and start, pause, and quit buttons.
+The player gets 10 poinst for dodging turtles, 20 for donkeys, 30 for foxes, 40 for gazelles, and 50 for cheetahs.
+The points will be displayed in a separate window that will also display the number of lives, and start, pause, and quit buttons.
 > + **2.** `Lives` - The user gets two lives to spare if he gets hit by a falling animal.
 All types of animals that aren't dodged make the user lose 1 live.
-After both lives are lost, the game ends and the scoring gets stopped, where the user can choose to quit or restart the game.
+After all three lives are lost, the game ends and the scoring gets stopped, where the user can choose to quit or restart the game.
 >

 ## Game & User Interface